-- 7.3.1.1 In addition to the general requirements, equipment used to store or refrigerate products, goods and/ or cargo shall be designed to achieve the required temperatures and effectively maintained in accordance to halal requirements. - 7.3.1.2 The organisation should provide equipment to control and monitor humidity, air-flow and any other parameters likely to have a detrimental effect on the halal status of the products, goods and/ or cargo.
+- 7.3.1.1 In addition to the general requirements, equipment used to store or refrigerate products and/or goods shall be designed to achieve the required temperatures and effectively maintained in accordance to halal requirements. - 7.3.1.2 The organisation should provide equipment to control and monitor humidity, air-flow and any other parameters likely to have a detrimental effect on the halal status of the products and/or goods.